-Because of his employment trial verdicts and high-profile cases, Mr. Wigdor has appeared in several profiles about his career, including articles in the New York Times, Bloomberg Businessweek, and the London Independent.
+Because of his employment trial verdicts and high-profile cases, Mr. Wigdor has appeared in several profiles about his career, including articles in The New York Times, Bloomberg Businessweek and the London Independent.
 Mr. Wigdor has been referred to in these and other major news publications as one of New York’s most high-profile litigators.
 He has been at the forefront of some of the most widely publicized sexual harassment and sexual assault cases that have made headline news around the world.
 In a recent study, Mr. Wigdor was the only plaintiffs’ employment lawyer to be recognized as one of the most fearsome lawyers in the Country.
 A former U.S. Senator for New York said of Mr. Wigdor, “it’s much better to have him on our side than risk sitting across from him.”

 The New York Law Journal has featured Mr. Wigdor and Wigdor LLP’s clients in the top New York State verdicts six times, including the number one and two employment verdicts and the number one disability discrimination verdict.
-Wigdor LLP has also been honored by the Litigator Awards, the highest awards in trial law.
-Wigdor LLP has been routinely recognized for extraordinary achievement in the categories of employee discrimination, wrongful termination, civil rights, whistle-blower and wage and hour.
+Mr. Wigdor and Wigdor LLP have also been recognized by Chambers and Partners, one of the most prestigious legal directories in the world.
+Wigdor LLP is routinely recognized for extraordinary achievement in the categories of employee discrimination, wrongful termination, civil rights, whistle-blower and wage and hour.